Aldin322/Yasinusta/readme.txt

 If Lichess omits the ``wtime``/``btime`` fields for an update (something that can happen for the very first move), the helper now falls back to a 1.5 second budget so SacrificeBot still responds immediately instead of thinking forever.
+Before the helper sends the challenge it also pings ``/api/account`` to learn your bot's exact user ID, guaranteeing that the board stream can always tell whether you're playing as White or Black and preventing the "my color is unknown so I never move" failure mode.
 If Lichess rejects the challenge, the CLI now prints the exact error reported by the API instead of crashing with a ``KeyError``, and it understands both of the slightly different JSON shapes that the challenge endpoint can return.
 After a